Wanna be a Climate Change Communicator?

-Do you find it difficult to communicate about climate change or talk about social movement towards sustainability?
+Do you find it difficult to communicate about climate change or talk about social moves towards sustainability?

 Do you know one of the most important things we can do about climate change is to talk with our family and friends about it?